dome9/cloud-bots/README.md

 This script will create the IAM role and policy and the cross-account role for the additional account.

-## Setup your Dome9 account
+## Setup your CloudGuard account

-On Dome9 you define remediations, which will apply to selected rules in rulesets, and, optionally, for selected cloud accounts.
+On CloudGuard you define remediations, which will apply to selected rules in rulesets, and, optionally, for selected cloud accounts.

 ### Configure remediations

-Follow these steps in your Dome9 account to create remediations.
+Follow these steps in your CloudGuard account to create remediations.

-1. In Dome9, navigate to the **Remediations** page in the **Posture Management** menu.
+1. In CloudGuard, navigate to the **Remediations** page in the **Posture Management** menu.

 2. Click **CREATE NEW REMEDIATION** (on the right).